-Inger advises clients on a daily basis with respect to individual and collective labour issues and assists companies with redundancies, restructuring, acquisitions and negotiations with the unions.
-She also closely follows developments with regard to end of career issues and UCA and regularly pleads before the labour courts.
+Inger Verhelst advises clients on a daily basis with respect to individual and collective labour issues and assists companies with redundancies, restructuring, acquisitions and negotiations with the unions.
+She also closely follows developments with regard to end of career issues and regularly pleads before the labour courts.

 Inger has a particular interest in questions concerning discrimination and psychosocial well-being at work.
-She also frequently advises clients on the protection of privacy and on the processing of personal data, more specifically the General Data Protection Regulation (GDPR).
+She also frequently advises clients on the privacy and data protection laws, more specifically the General Data Protection Regulation (GDPR).

 Inger Verhelst is guest lecturer in social law at the Antwerp Management School of the University of Antwerp (special programme Master in Human Resources Management) and at the Karel de Grote Hogeschool in Antwerp.